 Figure 1: General configuration and communication of system components

-The proposed system is arranged as show in Figure 1.
-The fulfillment level is sensed within certain periods.
-Containers are indexed in a database with a unique identifier and geographical location (Lat, Lon) in such a way that, as data is received, it is possible to know the approximate location of the container whose level is being reported.
+The proposed system is arranged as shown in Figure 1.
+The filling level is sensed periodically.
+Containers are indexed in a database with a unique identifier and geographical location (Lat, Lon) in such a way that, as data is received, it is possible to know the approximate location of the container whose filling level is being reported.
 These data are transmitted using the LoRaWAN protocol.
-LoRa Signal is decoded in the gateway and repeated to internet, where it gets routed to an IoT Server where data is managed, a server appliance publishes these data to a topic in a MQTT broker.
+LoRa Signal is decoded in the gateway and broadcasted to the internet, where it gets routed to an IoT Server where data is managed, a server appliance publishes these data to a topic in a MQTT broker.

 Once the information is registered in the broker, it can be queried via an MQTT client running in a Backend server that subscribes to the topic and retrieves data stored in a database so that applications can access it when required.
 Given the limited amount of measurement devices for the selected area a simulation was required to execute routing with significant data.
 Simulated data is used to plan daily operation, which means streets are given a priority based on the level reported by the containers located in the street priority rules explained in section 6.

-The estimated volume of MSW to be collected in the zone, allow us to decide the number of trucks required to pick that volume.
-A clustering method is executed in order to group geographically close streets, so computing time in routing operations could be reduced.
+The estimated volume of MSW to be collected in the zone, allows to decide the number of trucks required to pick that volume.
+A clustering method is executed in order to group streets that are geographically close, so computing time in routing operations could be reduced.
 Routing was managed using an Open Web Service.

 Calculated routes are displayed using a mobile app, which demands generated routes to the backend server and then it shows the corresponding streets.
 The trucks should go through the locations of dumpsters that need to be served.
 A map provider was integrated so that the information of routes can be easily interpreted.
 It also uses a direction service that indicates the way to each truck, considering real-time traffic information to prevent the trucks to turn around or to be stuck in traffic jams.